-Attention quarantine cooks: Cyber Weekend is the best time to buy new pots, pans, and kitchen appliances
+It’s time to upgrade your kitchen: Black Friday is the best time to buy new pots, pans, and kitchen appliances

 Caraway

-Modern, ceramic-coated cookware from Caraway will be up to 20% for Cyber Week.
-If you’ve been eying the playfully colored, non-toxic pots and pans, this is your shot: Black Friday shoppers get 10% off orders more than $225, 15% off orders over $250, and 20% off orders over $525.
-We love their Cookware Sets, which are down to a rare, discounted $395—a bundle of 4 stylish pots and pans that come with matching lids and space-saving storage organizers.
-Also worth noting—using their more you shop, the more you save enticement: pad your package with great gifts like cute oven mitts ($35) and linen aprons ($55), as well as individual pieces of their cookware, like the unique, flat-lidded Dutch Oven for $125.
+Modern, ceramic-coated cookware from Caraway will be up to 20% for Cyber Season.
+If you’ve been eying the playfully colored, non-toxic pots and pans, this is your shot: Black Friday shoppers get 10% off orders more than $95, 15% off orders over $395, and 20% off orders over $525.
+We love their Cookware Sets, which are down to $395—a bundle of four stylish pots and pans that come with matching lids and space-saving storage organizers.
+The discount incentivizes adding to your cart to get a better discount, so you can pad your package with great gifts like cute oven mitts ($35) and linen aprons ($55), as well as individual pieces of their cookware, like the Dutch Oven for $125.

-I’ve waxed poetic about my fond feelings for Our Place’s signature product: the Always Pan.
-And now, for a limited time, the do-it-all pan is available for $95, down from $145, using the code SUPERSALE.
-The socially conscious direct-to-consumer kitchenware brand boasts 8-in-1 uses for the Always Pan, replacing your: “fry pan, saute pan, steamer, skillet, saucier, saucepan, non-stick pan, spatula, and spoon rest.”
-I found it to be a nimble, attractive addition to my kitchen, and suspect it will be a much-wishlisted item come Wedding Registry season, so best to stock up before it sells out again.
-(And pre-order some Spruce Steamers while you’re at it.)

-Naturally, Wayfair’s always epic Black Friday and Cyber Week sale features plenty of amazing kitchen goods at even more amazing prices.
-The mega sale—which will feature new drops and discounts throughout the coming days—features big breaks on GE appliances, with up to 40% off refrigerators, dishwashers, and microwaves.
-Special discounts on dining tables and chairs are also worth checking out, as are deals on kitchen essentials like pots and pans and knife sets from $9.99.

 Field Company

-If you love the options cast iron can open, but the upkeep scares you, now might be the time to try Field Company and their Kickstarter-funded cookware.
-Their signature skillets in a range of sizes are up to 40% off the extremely lightweight, science-backed cast iron that plays nice on both gas and electric stove tops.
-The Field and Family Holiday Sale works by stacking your cart, with Buy 1 Get 1 Half Off on your first two skillets, before increasing to Buy 2 Get 1 Free and Buy 3 Get 2 Free.
+If you love the options cast iron can open, but the upkeep scares you, now might be the time to try Field Company and its host of cast iron pans.
+Their signature skillets, offered in a range of sizes, are made to play nice on both gas and electric stove tops.
+The company’s Black Friday Sale is as straightforward as its pans might suggest, with a Buy 1 Get 1 Half Off on your first two skillets, before increasing to Buy 2 Get 1 Free.